Michelle Yeoh swears by these skincare rituals for that everlasting glow

 As reported by Instyle (via Women’s Health Magazine), Michelle revealed the skincare soldiers that worked magic for her glowing skin.
 She uses Augustinus Bader moisturiser and Tatcha smoothing essence, the luxury products a lot of celebrities swear by.

-The Augustinus Bader moisturiesr is a lightweight, hydrating formula, which also has anti-ageing properties that blur wrinkles and fine lines.
+The Augustinus Bader moisturiser is a lightweight, hydrating formula, which also has anti-ageing properties that blur wrinkles and fine lines.
 The product claims to brighten dull skin and give a healthy, radiant glow.

 Meanwhile, the Tatcha smoothing essence helps in boosting the efficacy of your daily moisturiser.
 Made by incorporating the staples of a Japanese diet including rice, algae, and green tea, this product should be used after cleansing and before lathering any other skincare products.
 It helps improve the skin’s smoothness and suppleness.